 C. Peaceful co-existence

 D. The individual is valued

 1. To provide accommodation and counselling services to women suffering poverty as a result of emotional, substance, physical, or sexual abuse or trauma and housing for children.

 2. To promote health by providing families with information on proper nutrition, early childhood development, healthy recreation, parenting skills, and positive family relationships.

 3. To provide culturally appropriate education, wellness programs, counselling and other support services, employment training, job search programs, translation services, and information programs on Canadian culture and life.

-The Centre for Northern Families strives to provide a broad range of programs that are delivered from a strengths-based perspective - one that recognizes the innate resiliency of women and families and their built-in strategies to handle the challenges of life.
+- The Women's Centre houses two homeless shelters for single women: the Emergency shelter that houses 23 women and the Second Stage program which has 8 private units (for longer term residents).
+The Centre strives to provide a broad range of programs that are delivered from a strengths-based perspective - one that recognizes the innate resiliency of women and their built-in strategies to handle the challenges of life.